 Clicky

-When it comes to a jet ski life jacket, there are about 3 different types you can buy.
+When it comes to jet ski life jackets, there are about 3 different types you can buy.

 Note: Life jackets are also called PFD or personal flotation device.
 They can also go by life vest too.